Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

 It turns out that $C_{FM}(M)(k)$ is a manifold with corners, whose boundary strata $C_T$ are indexed by these trees, with the stratum corresponding to $T'$ in the closure of $T$ if $T$ can be obtained from $T'$ by contracting edges.

 We can give a chart containing a tubular neighborhood of each stratum $C_T(M)$.
 To do this we define the space $D_T(M)$, which will turn out to be diffeomorphic to $C_T(M)$.
-If $e$ is an edge going to the root of $T$, we let $IC_e(M)$ be space given by a point $m \in M$ and the product over the vertices $v$ lying over $e$ of the quotients $\tilde{C}_{val(v)-1}(T_m M)/\sim$ of labeled configuration spaces by translation and dilation.
+If $e$ is an edge going to the root of $T$, we let $IC_e(M)$ be space given by a point $m \in M$ and the product over the vertices $v$ lying over $e$ of the quotients $\tilde{C}_{val(v)-1}(T_m M)/{\sim}$ of labeled configuration spaces by translation and dilation.
 We then define $D_T(M)$ as the subspace of $\prod_e IC_e(M)$ lying over $\tilde{C}_{\# e}(M)$.
 An element $y$ of $D_T(M)$ is given by a collection of $y^v_e$, where $v$ runs over the set $V$ of all vertices and $e$ over the set $E(v)$ of edges going into $v$.
-If $e'$ is an edge going into the root vertex $r$ then we have $y^r_{e'} \in M$, all of which have to be disjoint, and otherwise $y^v_{e'}$ in some tangent space to $M$, all of which are disjoint for fixed $e'$.
-This makes precise our description of the Fulton-MacPherson compactification as a macroscopic configuration, labeled with microscopic configurations, etc; the $y^r_{e'}$ form the microscopic configuration and for each other $e'$ the $y^v_{e'}$ form a microscopic configuration.
+For the edges $e'$ going into the root vertex $r$ we have $y^r_{e'} \in M$, all of which have to be disjoint.
+For all edges $e'$ going into another vertex $v$ we have $y^v_{e'}$ in some tangent space to $M$, all of which are disjoint for fixed vertex.
+This makes precise our description of the Fulton-MacPherson compactification as a macroscopic configuration, labeled with microscopic configurations, etc; for $e'$ edges going into the root the $y^r_{e'}$ form the macroscopic configuration, and for each other edge $e'$ the $y^v_{e'}$ form a microscopic configuration.

-As an example, a point in $D_T(M)$ for $M$ as in figure \ref{figfmtree} consists of (i) a labeled configuration of four points $m_1$, $m_{v_1}$, $m_{v_2}$, $m_5$ in $M$, (ii) a labeled configuration of three points $n_{v_3}$, $n_4$, $n_6$ in $T_{m_{v_1}}M$ up to translation and dilation, (iii) a labeled configuration of three points $n'_2$, $n'_8$, $n'_9$ in $T_{m_{v_2}}M$ up to translation and dilation, and (iv) a labeled configuration of two points $n''_3$ and $n''_7$ in $T_{n_{v_3}}T_{m_{v_1}}M$ up to translation and dilation.
+As an example, a point in $D_T(M)$ for $M$ as in Figure \ref{figfmtree} consists of (i) a labeled configuration of four points $m_1$, $m_{v_1}$, $m_{v_2}$, $m_5$ in $M$, (ii) a labeled configuration of three points $n_{v_3}$, $n_4$, $n_6$ in $T_{m_{v_1}}M$ up to translation and dilation, (iii) a labeled configuration of three points $n'_2$, $n'_8$, $n'_9$ in $T_{m_{v_2}}M$ up to translation and dilation, and (iv) a labeled configuration of two points $n''_3$ and $n''_7$ in $T_{n_{v_3}}T_{m_{v_1}}M$ up to translation and dilation.

 Let us restrict our attention to the case $M = \R^n$ now, for ease of notation.
-Then we set $N_T$ to be subspace of $D_T(\R^n) \times [0,1)^{V_{int}}$ (where $V_{int}$ is the set of the internal vertices, i.e. vertices that are not equal to the root or leaves) of those $(y,(t_v))$ satisfying $t_v < r(y)$.
-Here $r(y)$ is the function defined by To each element $y$ and vertex $w$ we set the real number $s_w$ to be the product of all $t_v$ for $v$ in the path down to the root (the empty product is $1$).
+Then we set $N_T$ to be subspace of $D_T(\R^n) \times [0,1)^{V_\mr{int}}$ (where $V_\mr{int}$ is the set of the internal vertices, i.e. vertices that are not equal to the root or leaves) of those $(y,(t_v))$ satisfying $t_v < r(y)$, with $r(y)$ is the function defined by To each element $y$ and vertex $w$ we set the real number $s_w$ to be the product of all $t_v$ for $v$ in the path down to the root (the empty product is $1$).